Greece, euro exit and the drummer in the band

 That could involve shutting off all Greece's official financing, not just from the euro zone's EFSF bailout fund but from the European Central Bank too.
 Already there are signs of that sort of pressure being applied to Athens.

-Last week, the EFSF agreed to disburse the latest tranche of aid to Greece, a 5.2-billion-euro payment, but retained 1.0 billion of the total, saying it was not immediately necessary.
+Last week, the EFSF agreed to disburse the latest tranche of aid to Greece, a 5.2 billion euro payment, but retained 1.0 billion of the total, saying it wasn't immediately necessary.

 Diplomats and policymakers are worried, however, that all the loose talk about Greece leaving the euro or the EU is merely increasingly the likelihood of such an eventuality, without taking into account what it would really mean for Europe.

-One complaint is that many decisions taken over the past 2-1/2 years have been in the hands of finance ministers and euro zone treasury departments.
+One complaint is that the vast majority of the decisions taken over the past 2-1/2 years have been in the hands of finance ministers and euro zone treasury departments.

 Officials in those roles have a tendency to look at the raw numbers - has Greece lowered its budget deficit sufficiently, has it carried out the required degree of pension reform - and not at the broader social and political implications.